 While you’re here, be sure to grab a slice of Steve’s Authentic Key Lime Pie next door, the most famous key lime pie outside of the Florida Keys.

 Red Hook Winery

 Did you know there’s a winery in Brooklyn?
-Actually there are a few, and to my surprise, one is right here in the neighborhood making it one of my favorite hidden gems in Red Hook.
+Actually, there are a few wineries in Brooklyn, and to my surprise, one is right here in the neighborhood making it one of my favorite hidden gems in Red Hook.

 Red Hook Winery grows its grapes in the vineyards of North Fork, Long Island in the Hamptons and the notoriously great wine region of the Finger Lakes in Upstate New York.
 They bring their grapes to Pier 41 where they process, make, and bottle their wine highlighting the best of winemaking in the state of New York.